Counting rational curves on K3 surfaces with finite group actions: Introduction

 Recall that a linear system $|\mathcal{L}|$ is called an integral linear system if every effective divisor in it is integral. $|\mathcal{L}|$ is called $G$-stable if $G$ induces an action on the projective space $|\mathcal{L}|$, which means $G$ maps an effective divisor in $|\mathcal{L}|$ again to an effective divisor in $|\mathcal{L}|$.

-{\bf Corollary 1.4.} {\it Let $S$ be a smooth projective K3 surface over $\mathbb{C}$ with a $G$-action, and let $\mathcal{C}_n$ be the tautological family of curves over any $n$-dimensional integral $G$-stable linear system.
-Then we have the following equalities as virtual graded $G$-representations.}
+\begin{cor} Let $S$ be a smooth projective K3 or abelian surface over $\mathbb{C}$ with a $G$-action, and let $\mathcal{C}_n$ be the tautological family of curves over any $n$-dimensional integral $G$-stable linear system.
+Then we have the following equality as virtual $G$-representations, where $\overline{J^{n}(\mathcal{C}_n)}$ is the relative compactified jacobian.